Evidence on: Induction or Cesarean for a Big Baby

-Assumption #2: Big babies can lead to a higher risk of health problems and complications for the mother and baby.
+Assumption #2: Big babies can lead to a higher risk of health problems and complications.

-Researchers combined 10 studies and found that babies with birth weights over 4,000 grams (8 lbs., 13 oz.) are more likely to have labors that end in Cesarean (Beta et al. 2019).
-In the studies, the average Cesarean rate was 19.3% for big babies versus 11.2% for babies who were not big.
-When babies weighed more than 4,500 grams (9 lbs., 15 oz.), the Cesarean rate was increased to 27%.
+Researchers combined 10 studies (called a meta-analysis) and found that babies with birth weights over 4,000 grams (8 lbs., 13 oz.) are more likely to have labors that end in Cesarean (Beta et al. 2019).
+In these studies, the average Cesarean rate was 19.3% for big babies versus 11.2% for babies who were not big.
+When babies weighed more than 4,500 grams (9 lbs., 15 oz.), the Cesarean rate increased to 27%.
 As we will discuss, a care provider’s “suspicion” of a big baby can impact their likelihood of recommending Cesarean during labor.

-In that meta-analysis published by Beta et al. (2019), five studies found a significant increase in the odds of severe tears with big babies, while three studies did not find a difference.
-When the researchers combined the results from all eight studies, the overall result showed that women who give birth to big babies are more likely to have severe perineal tears, also called 3rd or 4th degree tears.
-The rate was 1.7% for big babies versus 0.9% for babies who were not big.
+In the meta-analysis published by Beta et al. (2019), five studies found a significant increase in the odds of severe tears with big babies, while three studies did not find a difference.
+When the researchers combined the results from all eight studies, the overall result showed that those who give birth to big babies are more likely to have severe perineal tears, also known as 3rd or 4th degree tears.
+The risk of a severe tear was 1.7% when birthing big babies versus 0.9% for birthing babies who were not big.
 When babies weighed more than 4,500 grams (9 lbs., 15 oz.), the rate of severe tears was 3%.

 The largest study (over 350,000 pregnant participants from National Health Service hospitals) examined 3rd degree tears and found the rate to be 0.87% with big babies versus 0.45% without (Jolly et al. 2003).
 In this study, pregnancies with big babies were also more likely to have longer first and second stages of labor and more use of vacuum and forceps.
 The increase in the use of vacuum and forceps among big babies likely contributed to the increase in severe tears.

 Although having a big baby may be a risk factor for severe tears, it may be helpful to compare this risk to other situations that can also increase the risk of tears.
-For example, one large study found that the risk of a severe tear with a big baby ranged from 0.2% to 0.6% (Weissmann-Brenner et al. 2012), while other researchers have found that a vacuum delivery increases the risk of a severe tear by 11 times (so if your baseline risk was 0.2%, it would increase to 2.2%), and the use of forceps increases the risk of a severe tear by 39 times (from 0.2% to 7.8%) (Sheiner et al. 2005).
+For example, one large study found that the risk of a severe tear with a big baby ranged from 0.2% to 0.6% (Weissmann-Brenner et al. 2012).Other researchers have found that a vacuum delivery increases the risk of a severe tear by 11 times.
+So, if your baseline risk was 0.2%, it would increase to 2.2% with a vacuum, and the use of forceps increases the risk of a severe tear by 39 times (from 0.2% to 7.8%) (Sheiner et al. 2005).

-Researchers combined nine studies that reported on postpartum hemorrhage in pregnancies with big babies compared to those with babies who were not big (Beta et al. 2019).
+Researchers combined nine studies that reported on postpartum hemorrhage in people who gave birth to big babies compared to those who birthed babies who were not big (Beta et al. 2019).
 They found a higher rate of hemorrhage with babies over 8 lbs., 13 oz.
 (4.7% versus 2.3%).
 When the birth weights were over 4,500 grams (9 lbs., 15 oz.), the rate of postpartum hemorrhage was 6%.
-However, it is not clear whether this higher rate of postpartum hemorrhage is due to the big baby itself or the inductions and Cesareans that care providers often recommend for a suspected big baby (Fuchs et al. 2013)—as both these procedures can increase the risk of postpartum hemorrhage (Magann et al. 2005).
+However, it is not clear whether this higher rate of postpartum hemorrhage is due to the big babies themselves or the inductions and Cesareans that care providers often recommend for a suspected big baby (Fuchs et al. 2013)—as both these procedures can increase the risk of postpartum hemorrhage (Magann et al. 2005).